mtthwmths/kubernetes-notes/notes.md

     - ephemeral and destroyed frequently
     - random ip from Node internal range
     - pods are placed on a Node by the scheduler
+- Jobs:
+    - a job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate
+    - Suspending a job will delete the active pods until it is resumed
+    - deleting a Job will clean up any pods it created
 - Binding:
     - these can be used to assign a nodeName to a pod if there is no scheduler
     - apiVersion:v1, kind:Binding, metadata:{name:''},target:{apiVersion:v1, kind:Node, name:''}